getcarina/getcarina.com/_getting-started/2015-10-25-getting-started-on-carina.md

 No prior knowledge of containers or Docker is necessary.
 This tutorial works on Linux, Mac, and Windows.

 **Note**: This guide uses the graphical user interface to create a cluster.
-To use the command line interface see [Getting started with the Carina CLI]({{ site.baseurl }}/docs/getting-started/getting-started-carina-cli/).
+To use the command line interface, see [Getting started with the Carina CLI]({{ site.baseurl }}/docs/getting-started/getting-started-carina-cli/).

 ### Sign up for Carina